curlsloth/NYU-HPC-4-newbies/README.md

 /scratch/<NetID>/pytorch-example/run-pytorch-ac8888.bash python /scratch/<NetID>/pytorch-example/print_odd_even.py $SLURM_ARRAY_TASK_ID
 ```

 Save it as [`sbatch_pytorch-ac8888.s`](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/sbatch_pytorch-ac8888.s) and upload it to `/scratch/<NetID>/pytorch-example/`.

-You can modify the requested resources as you want.
-But the more you requested, the longer queue time will be.
-Also, there's a limit of resource you can request, see [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/best-practices?authuser=0#h.p_ID_142).
+You can modify the requested resources as needed.
+However, requesting more resources will increase the queue time.
+There are also limits on the resources you can request; please refer to [this link](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/best-practices?authuser=0#h.p_ID_142).

-As the script will save the output files under `/scratch/<NetID>/pytorch-example/slurm_output/`, you will need to create that folder by running `mkdir /scratch/<NetID>/pytorch-example/slurm_output`
+Since the script will save output files under `/scratch/<NetID>/pytorch-example/slurm_output/`, ensure you create that folder beforehand by running `mkdir /scratch/<NetID>/pytorch-example/slurm_output`.

-Now you can execute the script by running this line:
+Now you can execute the script by running this command:

 ```
 sbatch --array=0-99 /scratch/<NetID>/pytorch-example/sbatch_pytorch-ac8888.s
-# output: Submitted batch job 48368654
+# Output: Submitted batch job 48368654
 ```

 The job ID is `48368654`.

-The `--array=0-99` means that there will be 100 copies of the script being executed, with input ranging from 0 to 99.
-A number will be assigned to the `$SLURM_ARRAY_TASK_ID` in each instance.
+The `--array=0-99` option means that there will be 100 instances of the script executed, with inputs ranging from 0 to 99.
+Each instance will be assigned a number stored in `$SLURM_ARRAY_TASK_ID`.

-You can check the status of all your jobs using this line:
+You can check the status of all your jobs using this command:

 ```
 squeue -u <NetID>
 # Output: